malc-u/fostoria/README.md

 - Possibility of changing print size in cart view (not only quantity)
 - Admin view allowing to add products using front-end (not only Django admin panel)

+## Information Architecture

+### Database Choice

+- Database used during development (installed with Django) - sqlite3
+- Database used once the project was deployed - PostgreSQL (SQL database provided by Heroku)

+### Data Models

 ## Technologies Used

 ### Languages